aswathyachuzz/Campus_Placement_Prediction_Website/README.md

 2. User Registration and Authentication: Implement user registration and authentication mechanisms to allow students and recruiters to create accounts and securely log in.

 3. Student Profile Creation: Develop a user-friendly interface for students to create their profiles by providing relevant information.
-Design forms and input fields to capture academic details, skills, internships, and personal attributes.
+Design forms and input fields to capture academic details, skills, internships,and personal attributes.

 4. Recruiters' Dashboard: Create a dedicated dashboard for recruiters where they can search for students based on specific criteria, view profiles, and access placement prediction results.